 You may rely only on the information contained in this prospectus supplement and the accompanying prospectus and the documents we incorporate by reference in this prospectus supplement and the accompanying prospectus.
 We have not authorized anyone to provide information or to make representations that are different.
 Neither this prospectus supplement nor the accompanying prospectus is an offer to sell or a solicitation of an offer to buy any securities other than those registered by this prospectus, nor is it an offer to sell or a solicitation of an offer to buy securities where an offer or solicitation would be unlawful.
-Neither the delivery of this prospectus supplement and the accompanying prospectus, nor any sale made under this prospectus supplement and accompanying prospectus, means that the information contained in this prospectus supplement is correct as of any time after the relevant date of this prospectus supplement and the accompanying prospectus.
+Neither the delivery of this prospectus supplement and the accompanying prospectus, means that the information contained in this prospectus supplement is correct as of any time after the date of this prospectus supplement and the accompanying prospectus.